guillerpsanchez/gprint/README.md

     - Fixed problem with rainbow_mode, now it should work with new_line.
     - Fixed problem with "RANDOM" string as color, nowit should work faster and with other flags.
     - Added new function to get random color, the program now should work faster.

+> 0.0.5
+    - Updated code with better syntax.
+    - Now runs faster than ever.